Webedia: 2018-2019

 On March 14, 2019, a new measurement of the international audience of Webedia sites was produced by Comscore, posting 250 million unique visitors in December 2018, up 9.2% compared to December 2017.

-In May 2019, Marc Ladreit de Lacharrière announced that Webedia's objective is to double its turnover over the next five years.

 In June 2019, the group joined forces with Michel Cymes, a famous doctor and French TV host by taking a majority stake in his company Club Santé Débat, in order to develop a health platform around the Dr. Good!
 Brand.

-In September 2019, Webedia regrouped its cinematographic activities under the brand The Boxoffice Company.
-This new subsidiary then consisted of AlloCiné and its various international versions (Spain, Germany, Brazil, Turkey), as well as Côté Ciné Group (including the BoxOffice publications in the United States and its variation in France), WestWorldMedia (United States) and Peach Digital (United Kingdom) for marketing, database and business intelligence services for film professionals.
+In September 2019, Webedia regrouped its cinematographic activities (AlloCiné, Côté Ciné Group, WestWorldMedia, Peach Digital) under the brand The Boxoffice Company for marketing, database and business intelligence services for film professionals.

 In November 2019, the French YouTuber Michou joined the network of talents and influencers managed by Webedia.

 On November 14, 2019, the movie Queen and Slim starring Daniel Kaluuya and Jodie Turner-Smith, co-produced by Webedia through its subsidiary 3BlackDot and distributed by Universal Pictures, was released in the United States.
 It grossed a total $47 million revenue worldwide.

 In December 2019, Webedia announced the distribution of its ES1 channel dedicated to esport in Quebec in partnership with Thema (Canal+ group), then in January 2020 the distribution in France of the ES1 channel within the Canal+ offers.